Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Neural Layers for Kernel Integrals

 \subsection{Short-Range Approximation}

-The short-range component targets the near-field portion of the kernel integral that is not well captured by the truncated Fourier representation~\cref{eq:K_long}, due to the kernel's singularity.
-Specifically, we approximate the contribution from the Euclidean ball $B_{\epsilon}(x) = \{y:\lVert y - x \rVert_2 \leq \epsilon\}$ centered at $x$:
+The short-range component is designed to capture the near-field contribution to the kernel integral that is not accurately resolved by the truncated Fourier approximation in \cref{eq:K_long_surf}, particularly near the kernel singularity.
+For $x\in\calD$, let

+denote the Euclidean ball of radius $\epsilon$ centered at $x$.
+We approximate the corresponding local contribution by